2 - 3

 Double back and continue along the main trail.
 Whenever you've had enough, turn around and head back down to the trailhead.

 Even though the trail is quite flat, you'll realize that you've been going gradually uphill, and will enjoy a mellow descent on the way back.
-If you do pedal all the way to the upper campground, you'll get to glimpse views of a small waterfall in the stream.
+If you do hike all the way to the upper campground, you'll get to glimpse views of a small waterfall in the stream.